Unvire/DataAnalyzer/readme.md

     ``1.664199e-02``
     First line is a header: testName;lowerLimit;upperLimit.
     Each line below header must contain 1 measurement value.
 2. Click button "Open logs folder" and select folder with result log files.
+Untoggling *Search subfolders* will search logs only in given folder.
+It is highly advised to paste folder path into *Directory* input in the open folder modal and confrim it with *Enter* key.
 3. After logs are processed, select a test from list.
 Statistical data will be displayed in the text fields and plot will be generated.
-Clicking on a point in a Sequence plot will show a label with value and date of the measurement
+Clicking on a point in a Sequence plot will show a label with value, measurement and serial number of the sample.
+It will also be copied into clipboard.
-4. Plot can be adjusted with the navbar above the plot and buttons below it.
+4. Plot can be adjusted with the navbar above the plot and buttons below it:
+- **Site** - draw all of the sites or one of them,
+- **Values in limits** - draw only values between limits,
+- **Order** - select *Date* to draw a plot with overlapping series, select *Sites* to draw series next to each other,
+- **Change Y scale** - toggle / untoggle semilog scale of Y axis,
+- **Change plot type** - switch between series plot and normal distribuition plot.
+5. Click *Open plot in new window* to open current plot in new window.
-5. Tests can be filtered out with regex pattern.
+6. Tests can be filtered out with regex pattern.
-6. Click Generate Report button to generate a html report.
+7. Click Generate Report button to generate a html report.
 User can parametrize select tests, sites and order of points on the sequence plot

 ## Language
 Program is written with python (3.11).
 Used packages: